Robert Chisholm (Canadian politician)

-Robert Lawrence Chisholm (born August 31, 1957 in Kentville, Nova Scotia) is a former trade unionist and politician from Nova Scotia, Canada.
-He represented the Halifax Atlantic riding in the Nova Scotia House of Assembly from 1991 to 2003.
-He succeeded Alexa McDonough as leader of the Nova Scotia New Democratic Party (NDP) in 1996.
-He served as the leader of the Official Opposition in the Nova Scotia Legislature from 1998 to 1999.
-He subsequently founded a consulting firm, was co-chair of the 2010–11 United Way of Halifax Region campaign, and sat on the Board of Governors of Dalhousie University.
-On May 2, 2011, Chisholm was elected as the Member of Parliament for the Dartmouth—Cole Harbour riding in Nova Scotia.
-As a member of the Official Opposition, he served as the Critic for Fisheries and Oceans and Deputy Critic for Employment Insurance until his defeat in the 2015 election.
+Robert Lawrence Chisholm (born August 31, 1957) is a Canadian former politician who was the leader of the Nova Scotia New Democratic Party (NDP) from 1996 to 2000, serving as leader of the Official Opposition in Nova Scotia from 1998 to 1999.
+He represented the Halifax Atlantic riding in the Nova Scotia House of Assembly from 1991 to 2003 and was the member of Parliament (MP) for Dartmouth—Cole Harbour from 2011 to 2015.

-Provincial politics
+After the 2003 Nova Scotia election, Chisholm worked as researcher for the Canadian Union of Public Employees (CUPE).
+He has been a member of Dalhousie University's board of governors since 2004.
+In 2007, he became CUPE's Regional Director for the Atlantic Region.
+In the spring of 2009, he started a consulting firm with his wife Paula Simon: Simon Chisholm Consulting.

+Political career

 1998 Nova Scotia general election

 The NDP scored a surprise electoral success in the 1997 federal election, winning six of Nova Scotia's eleven electoral districts.
 This new-found electoral success boded well for the NDP's provincial party, which was able to take advantage of the new wave of popularity.
 Prior to 1997, the Nova Scotia NDP had not been considered contenders to form a provincial government.

 Chisholm subsequently lead the NDP to a record 19 seats (out of the House of Assembly's 52 seats) in the 1998 provincial election, putting them in a tie with the governing Liberal Party.
 The Liberals were able to continue ruling, as they received support from the third-place Progressive Conservatives, who held 14 seats.
 The NDP formed the Official Opposition, marking the first time they attained that position; the Co-operative Commonwealth Federation (CCF), were the last democratic socialist party to hold that title, back in 1949.